 The Aftershow: Episode 3

-As promised in Episode 3, here's some fuel for your noggin' related to the topics we discussed.
+As promised in Episode 3: The Sex Ed Teacher You Wish You Had, here's some fuel for your noggin' related to the topics we discussed.

 WOMEN, SEXUALITY, AND THE EXCLUSION OF WOMEN'S SEXUALITY FROM SEX ED